Olympic court: Valieva will testify in doping case hearing

 At one point, as dozens of cameras clicked for pictures, Valieva reached down and touched the ice.

-The wait is on to see whether she can do that again at the Olympics.
+The wait is on to see whether she can again at the Olympics.

 “It’s always bad when something like that happens, so we’re very sorry for any athlete,” Russian ice dancer Gleb Smolkin said.
 “I think like everyone else, we are just waiting for the results of this story.
 We wish Kamila all the best.
 She’s a great athlete, she’s a great skater.
 She has a bright future.”